 Coffee’s Effect On Underwriting

-Underwriters may also look at cortisol levels in the blood, because this is a marker of stress and higher levels are also associated with greater cardiovascular risk according to a 2005 study.
-Caffeine have also been shown to increase cortisol release into the bloodstream, according to a study published by the NCBI.
+Underwriters may also look at cortisol levels in the blood because this is a marker of stress and higher levels are also associated with greater cardiovascular risk according to a 2005 study.
+Caffeine has also been shown to increase cortisol release into the bloodstream, according to a study published by the NCBI.

 If someone drinks coffee or any caffeinated drink anytime during the day before their life insurance exam, chances are that they are going to show a higher heart rate, higher blood pressure, and higher cortisol levels than if they did not drink coffee.
 This may be causing them to receive on average slightly worse health ratings from underwriting.
 While this survey does not draw any conclusions as to why, we can speculate at Life Ant that this may be part of the cause.

-Another reasons may be that coffee drinkers on average are less healthy than non coffee drinkers, but this effect was not accounted for in the survey.
+Another reason may be that coffee drinkers on average are less healthy than non coffee drinkers, but this effect was not accounted for in the survey.

 Don’t Drink Coffee On The Morning Of An Exam

 If there is a lesson from that it is that if you are going to go through a life insurance paramedical exam, wait until after the exam is over to drink your coffee.
 Life insurance companies do not account for the physical changes that caffeine temporarily imparts on someone.